gironellajosework09/Akodemy/replit.md

   - CTA section with gradient background
   - Footer with branding
   - All stats are dynamic (total challenges, students, completions)
+  - Login page redesigned to match dark theme
+  - Consistent styling with navigation and "Back to Home" link

 - December 4, 2025: Comprehensive Exercism Integration
   - Full Exercism sync fetches ALL 411+ challenges from GitHub (149 JS, 150 Python, 146 Java)